vgmstream/vgmstream/README.md

 Every file should be installed automatically by the .fb2k-component bundle.

 ### Audacious plugin
 Needs to be manually built.
 Instructions can be found in the build document.

+### vgmstream123
+Needs to be manually built.
+Instructions can be found in the build document.

 ## Supported codec types